Causal inference for data-driven debugging and decision making in cloud computing: Problem 1 -- models for control and debugging -- and our approach

 \subsubsection{Step 1A: inference of causal diagram and some mechanisms}

 \emph{Given:} the various information sources described below.

 \emph{Procedure:} Keep in mind that the inference procedure we describe here is usually not based on the target system itself, since some details of it (such as the specific VMs running on it) are varying quickly, but instead on \emph{past} experience with other systems of equal or similar configuration.
-In particular, usually not all details of the target system are known during this step, so that some mechanisms stay underdetermined, but can be inferred later during \nameref{sec::deb_step_exp}.
-As usual, the main sources for causal inference are randomized interventional experiments, observational data (deploying causal discovery methods \citep{Spirtes2000,mooij2014distinguishing}) and expert knowledge (plus possibly available program code and system architecture specifications).
-A necessary condition to harness the first two sources is the decision about - and performance of - \emph{measurements} of the system, for which we propose to use tools discussed in \cite{Carata2014,snee2015soroban}.
-Note the important facts that (1) many aspects of computer systems (hardware and software) are - \emph{by design} - modular, i.e., separable into individually manipulable input-output mechanisms, which is a central assumption in causal models \citep{Pearl2000}, and (2) the same (or similar) mechanisms occur in different systems, which is very helpful for extrapolation from experiments.
+In particular, usually not all details of the target system are known during this step, so that some mechanisms stay underdetermined, but can be inferred later during \nameref{debugging:sec:deb_step_exp}.
+As usual, the main sources for causal inference are randomized interventional experiments, observational data, and expert knowledge.
+A necessary condition to harness the first two sources is the decision about - and performance of - \emph{measurements} of the system, for which we propose to use tools discussed by \citet{Carata2014,snee2015soroban}.